 You don't have to walk alone.
 If you feel unsafe getting from point A to Point B on campus after dark, our walking and driving teams can accompany you.
 Travel with a greater sense of security with Safewalk.

-Safewalk is a safety service designed for students, staff, families, and visitors on the UBC campus.
-Driving and walking teams are available to accompany anyone in need to their desired location after dusk.
+AMS Safewalk is a student-run safety service designed for anyone on the UBC campus who is traveling alone.
+Driving and walking teams are available to accompany individuals in need to their desired location after dusk.
 Safewalk prioritizes those who are vulnerable and feel unsafe traveling alone, allowing them to travel with a greater sense of security.
 The service is intended to give safe means of accompaniment when no other form is available.